PaulTisserant/ToDo-App/README.md

 A platform directory will be created with the generated code in it

-Just open android studio in the android folder and luch the application on you emulator or your phone and then you have it !
+Just open android studio in the android folder and lunch the application on you emulator or your phone and then you have it !